khulnasoft/khulnasoft/doc/admin/observability/troubleshooting.md

    any do, follow the instructions in the subsection.
 1. Scan through [General scenarios](#general-scenarios) to find which scenario(s) applies to you.
 If any do, follow the instructions to update your instance or collect information for the issue report.
-1. If you cannot resolve the issue on your own, file an issue on the [Sourcegraph issue tracker](https://github.com/khulnasoft/khulnasoft/issues) with the collected information.
-Enterprise customers may alternatively file a support ticket or email support@sourcegraph.com.
+1. If you cannot resolve the issue on your own, file an issue on the [Khulnasoft issue tracker](https://github.com/khulnasoft/khulnasoft/issues) with the collected information.
+Enterprise customers may alternatively file a support ticket or email support@khulnasoft.com.

-> NOTE: This guide assumes you have site admin privileges on the Sourcegraph instance.
+> NOTE: This guide assumes you have site admin privileges on the Khulnasoft instance.
 If you are
 > non-admin user, report your error the site admin and have them walk through this guide.

 ## Specific scenarios